 Use A Small Room

-If you’ve got a random small room in the house – whether it’s a walk-in closet or pantry – then you can use the small area to record your podcast!
+If you’ve got a random small room in the house – whether a walk-in closet or pantry – then you can use the small area to record your podcast!

 If you’re recording in another small room, like a pantry, then try to cover the shelves and objects with blankets to provide some sort of soundproofing.